devhliu/wrt-project/radon_inversion/README.md

    You must have Matlab/Octave interface for [NFFT](https://www-user.tu-chemnitz.de/~potts/nfft/) installed.
    The link to this interface (mex-libraries) can be found [here](https://www-user.tu-chemnitz.de/~potts/nfft/download.php).

-   Download Matlab/Octave binaries from the link given above and make path in your Matlab/Octave to the libraries (so that NFFT    functions could be called locally).
+   To install NFFT download Matlab/Octave binaries from the link given above (precompiled mex-files), unzip it and configure the path your Matlab/Octave to these files.

 #### Usage